rferrari/skatehive3.0/docs/FARCASTER_AUTH_KIT_INTEGRATION.md

 - Automatically obtains FID and username from the authentication flow
 - Shows different states based on authentication status
 - Provides better error handling and user feedback
+- **NEW**: Sends welcome notifications to users when they connect their accounts
+- **NEW**: Includes disconnect/sign-out functionality for Farcaster Auth Kit sessions

 ## User Experience